 What Should You Include in an Obituary?

 So, what exactly should be included in an obituary?
-This largely depends on an individual’s preferences or on the opinion of their close friends and family.
+This largely depends on the immediate family’s preferences.
 However, if you aren’t sure where to start, many obituaries contain the following information about the deceased individual.

 If you have ever picked up a brand new book that intrigued you with its cover, you have probably turned it over and read the synopsis on the back.
 This synopsis provides its readers with a relevant, well-expressed summary of the book’s contents.
-While the occurrences within a human life are far more interesting and intricate than those of a book, an obituary acts as a synopsis of an individual’s life.
+While our loved ones’ life are far more personal than those of a book, an obituary acts as a synopsis and tribute of an individual’s life.
 This means that it should fully capture the personality, characteristics, and overall essence of the person in a neat, expressive paragraph.
 Be sure to include pertinent biographical information about the person.
-This includes the person’s name, where they are from, their family, and their job.
+This includes the person’s name, where they are from, their family, their job, and interests.

 It is also traditional to mention the surviving family members of a deceased person.
-For example, “X is survived by his father (name), mother (name), sister (name, brother (name), aunt (name), and uncle (name).”
-Some obituaries mention those who preceded the individual in death.
+For example, “X is survived by his father (name), mother (name), sister (name), etc. Some obituaries mention those who preceded the individual in death.
 For example, “X was preceded in death by her husband (name) and mother (name).”
 These are not rules, but merely suggestions.
 Again, the point of the obituary is merely to inform the public.

-Additionally, many people consider their hobbies or interests to be lifelong accomplishments, such as cooking, art, music, sports, etc. Ultimately, you should include your personal favorite moments in their obituary.
+Additionally, many people consider their hobbies or interests to be lifelong accomplishments, such as cooking, art, music, sports, etc. Ultimately, you should include their passions and accomplishments in their obituary.

 Which is Better: An Obituary or a Death Notice?